Language selection

 Imperatives: Public service in evolution

-An increased focus on digital and data is part of a leadership commitment to deliver modern programs, policies and services that are high quality, accessible, secure, efficient and tailored to meet current and emerging needs of Canadians.
+An increased focus on digital, data and artificial intelligence is part of a leadership commitment to deliver modern programs, policies and services that are high quality, accessible, secure, efficient and tailored to meet current and emerging needs of Canadians.

 A total of 4.5 hours of core learning is required on this topic to earn the Certificate of Completion of the Leadership Learning Path.